chicoreus/dwca_extractor/README.md

 A very simple utility to extract records and create copies of them as example data from Darwin Core archive files.

 Written as a simple utility to produce flat Darwin Core example data from real data for the Kurator project supporting work in the TDWG Data Quality interest group.
+Modified from the Darwin Core data loading actor in FP-Akka https://github.com/FilteredPush/FP-Akka

 To build: